 - PART 5: RACISM: The Light is Winning

-White people and visible minorities see racism VERY differently.
+White people and visible minorities see racism differently.

-A minority will talk about racism and refers to the systems that perpetuate the violence.
+A minority will talk about racism from personal experience that includes descriptors of a SYSTEM that perpetuates violence.
 A white person will lament sarcastically that, “I guess black people can’t be racist….” or qualify their level of culpability by stating, “I don’t see skin colour, I see everyone equally.”